-In these circumstances, your child may have been exposed to COVID-19 and is expected to remain at home and follow self-isolation directions https://www.publichealthontario.ca/-/media/documents/ncov/factsheet-covid-19-how-to-self-isolate.pdf?la=en (Public Health Ontario) usually for 14 days.
+In these circumstances, your child may have been exposed to COVID-19 and is expected to remain at home and follow self-isolation directions (https://www.publichealthontario.ca/-/media/documents/ncov/factsheet-covid-19-how-to-self-isolate.pdf?la=en (Public Health Ontario) usually for 14 days.
 Other family members must respect and support the child’s self-isolation, but they themselves are not under isolation and can continue with their usual activities, such as going to work or school.
-Call Public Health for specific direction if a child on self-isolation develops symptoms that could be COVID-19 related.
+However, if the child is young and cannot isolate apart from household contacts, a parent or caregiver will also need to isolate with the child away from other members of household.
+Call Public Health for specific direction if a child in self-isolation develops symptoms that could be COVID-19 related.

 Wearing Masks in schools